Five Highlights from a Year of Film Photography

 Everyday Adventures

 I had fallen out of love with documenting my kids, because the last thing I wanted to do was upload, cull and edit more images.
-Film revived this for me and I’m happy to have captured a lot more of our everyday adventures this year, without spending hours editing images.
+Film photography revived this for me and I’m happy to have captured a lot more of our everyday adventures this year, without spending hours editing images.

 Travel